billyb2/bootleg_networking/README.md

 bootleg_networking = { version = "0.2", git = "https://github.com/billyb2/bootleg_networking", default-features = false, features = ["web"]}
 ```

-I recommend pinning to a specific commit, since there are currently no stability guarantees.
+I recommend pinning to a specific version, since library stability can change at any time.

 Below is an example of how to use this library.
 It mainly shows how to setup a basic server, although a client is nearly identical